jkornelsen/team_progress/README.md

 - If you're not a divergent thinker, you may still enjoy the *Rays* scenario, designed like a standard idler.

 - The original idea behind this game was to be an *incremental-plus*, with roleplaying mechanics to provide the flexibility other idlers lack.
-Like, maybe in the middle of production, employees from a rival factory suddenly attack with staplers.
+Like, in the middle of production, employees from a rival factory suddenly attack with staplers.

 ## Right for you?

 You'll probably 'get' this game if you have done any of these:

-* Enjoyed *A Dark Room*, *Universal Paperclips*, and *Crank*, but wish you could change things
+* Enjoyed *A Dark Room*, *Universal Paperclips*, and *Crank*, but wished you could change things
-* Used a spreadsheet to figure out how to min/max *Leaf Blower Revolution*
+* Used a spreadsheet to min/max *Leaf Blower Revolution*
-* Played both idle games and tabletop RPGs
+* Played *UnReal World* or *NetHack*
+* Set up your own text documents to play D&D on the computer
 * Used *Iron Journal*
-* Set up your own system of text documents to play D&D on the computer

 ## Suggestions for Playing